DONGChuan/Yummy-Jekyll/README.md

 1. Fork code and clone
 2. Run `bower install` to install all dependencies in [bower.json](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/bower.json)
 3. Run `bundle install` to install all dependencies in [Gemfile](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/Gemfile)

-> When install dependencies by bundler, you could have problem about installing json.
-Check response of [Massimo Fazzolari on Stackoverflow](http://stackoverflow.com/questions/8100891/the-json-native-gem-requires-installed-build-tools) to quick fix your problem.
-(Please also use latest version instead of 1.9.3 mentioned in the response)

-> You could also have error about 'jekyll-paginate'.
-It's because you may have other old version on your local.
-Uninstall the others.
-For more details, check [here](http://stackoverflow.com/questions/35401566/dont-have-jekyll-paginate-or-one-of-its-dependencies-installed)

 4. Update `_config.yml` with your own settings.
 5. Add posts in `/_posts`
 6. Commit to your own Username.github.io repository.
 7. Then come back to star this theme!

+> When install dependencies by bundler or gem, you may have some errors depending on your environment.

+> Error about `json`.
+Check response of [Massimo Fazzolari on Stackoverflow](http://stackoverflow.com/questions/8100891/the-json-native-gem-requires-installed-build-tools) to quick fix your problem.
+(Please also use latest version instead of 1.9.3 mentioned in the response)

+> Error about `jekyll-paginate`.
+Please check [here](http://stackoverflow.com/questions/35401566/dont-have-jekyll-paginate-or-one-of-its-dependencies-installed)

+> Error about `SSL_connect`.
+Please check [here](http://stackoverflow.com/questions/15305350/gem-install-fails-with-openssl-failure) and [here](http://railsapps.github.io/openssl-certificate-verify-failed.html)

 > For the moment, when you test on your local, you need to keep internet connection.
 Bug will be fixed soon.